jvbridge/Inkly/Inkly/README.md

-This is the readme file for Inkly.
-It needs to be updated periodically

 At this present time I've assumed a resolution of 680x480 if that proves to be insufficient we can up the size.